IgorMarques/GemCounter/README.md

 GEMS:

-rails: 1
-pg: 1
+rails: 1 - Ruby on Rails is a full-stack web framework optimized for programmer happiness and sustainable produc
+pg: 1 - Pg is the Ruby interface to the {PostgreSQL RDBMS}[http://www.postgresql.org/].

+It works with {Postg
-simple_form: 1
+simple_form: 1 - Forms made easy!
-bootstrap-sass: 1
-chosen-rails: 1
+bootstrap-sass: 1 - Twitter's Bootstrap, converted to Sass and ready to drop into Rails or Compass
+chosen-rails: 1 - Chosen is a javascript library of select box enhancer for jQuery and Protoype.
+This gem integrates Ch
-maskedinput-rails: 1
+maskedinput-rails: 1 - jquery.maskedinput for rails.
-rails_12factor: 1
+rails_12factor: 1 - Run Rails the 12factor way

 TOTAL: 7